 Whether you just started using your pharmacy or you've been a loyal customer for years, there's no reason to feel stuck there.
 Some pharmacies offer better prices than others for certain prescriptions, and yours just might be on the list.
 One Consumer Reports secret shopper study showed a wide range of prices for just one medication from six different pharmacies, with a low of $23 to a high of $220 for a one-month supply.

 That's a big difference for one medication; imagine how much you can save if you shop around for all your prescriptions!
-Walmart is known for having excellent prices on many of its prescription medications, but it's always a good idea to call around to ask about prices for your specific prescriptions.
+Bigger stores like Walmart and Walgreens are known for having excellent prices on many of its prescription medications, but it's always a good idea to call around to ask about prices for your specific prescriptions.

 2. Track Prescription Prices — and Get the Best Deals

 With the prices of many prescriptions skyrocketing, it's never been more important to stay on top of drug prices.
 GoodRx and other similar deal hunters can help you do just that.
 The company tracks the prices of thousands of the most used prescription drugs across top pharmacies, like CVS, Rite Aid, and Walgreens, to find you the best prices.

 Download the app or search on the website for your prescriptions.
 Then, browse through the results to find which pharmacy has the lowest price.
 You can also print a free coupon to use each time you visit to get a discount.
 It's important to note that you can't use GoodRx and similar services to lower your copays with insurance, but you can always ask to bypass insurance if the GoodRx price is cheaper.

 3. Let Your Doc Know Your Situation